By Rachel Wright, author of the Jira Strategy Admin Workbook

 2. Create a Browser Search Engine

-A good way to increase productivity is to decrease the amount of clicks required to reach a destination.
+A good way to increase productivity is to decrease the number of clicks required to reach a destination.

 Adding this browser functionality is easy.